Cody vs Launchable

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Error detection — Identifies coding errors quickly
+- Intelligent Error Detection — Identifies coding errors with smart algorithms

 - Test Selection — Selects relevant tests based on code changes